-A good profit margin on drinks is about 80%.
+A good profit margin on the most common cocktails is about 80%.
 That’s, on average, 10-15% higher than food.
 That's why bar profitability can be so high, and being a good bar manager is in high demand.
 There’s no denying that serving drinks is a great way to make money in the hospitality industry.

 If you’re pricing your drinks correctly, that is.